harding/old-docs-history-bitcoin.org/en/developer-guide.md

    increased security and authentication of a receiver's identity using X.509 certificates as well as other important features like refunds.

+**Warning**: Special care must be taken to avoid the theft of incoming payments.
+In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or using other secured ways to prevent man-in-the-middle attacks from replacing your Bitcoin addresses.

 {% endautocrossref %}

 #### Plain Text